aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

             docker push $IMAGE_ID:$VERSION

-Here we will checks-out again the repository under ``$GITHUB_WORKSPACE`` in a different Ubuntu environment  and then it will execute the following tasks:
+Here we'll checks-out again the repository under ``$GITHUB_WORKSPACE`` in a different Ubuntu environment and then it will execute the following tasks:

 1. Build the Docker image using ``docker build`` commmand.